fireundubh/playwithfire/mods/auto-loot/faqs.md

 ## What is filter customization?

 Filter customization exposes key decision points in a filter script to the user through global variables.
 By changing these variables, users can control the flow of the script's execution.

-## How do I create a new filter?

-This chart shows new records in yellow, their immediate ancestors, and their descendants.
-Connections can be either properties, conditions, or elements, such as formlist items.

-**Note:** Chart removed temporarily until I create a new version.

-There is much, much more to creating a new filter than shown in the chart.
-For example, each terminal has a sequence of menu items, each global variable has a default value, and every other record has a number of properties mostly related to filter customization settings.
-In addition, almost every terminal has a script fragment, which is generated automatically by an xEdit script framework engineered specifically for Auto Loot.
-In fact, there are 20-30 xEdit scripts that are regularly used to update Auto Loot and add new features.

 ## How do I add support for other mods?